Proxy Requests

 After proxy settings have been configured, you can look them up using the utility function getProxyConfigs from the PWA Kit React SDK.
 For example, you can use a different client ID, depending on the environment that your code is running in:

-When a request is routed through the proxy server, both the request and the response are both modified to make them work transparently with your application code.
+When a request is proxied, both the request to the origin and the response from the origin are both modified to make them work transparently with your application code.

 The examples provided in this section assume that the app is hosted at www.northerntrailoutfitters.com and that it’s configured to proxy requests to api.commercecloud.com.